The McQuaig Mental Agility Test ®

 Why use it?

-The McQuaig Occupational Test ® allows you to recruit candidates with the level of ability in speed of thought required for your role.
+The McQuaig Mental Agility Test ® allows you to recruit candidates with the level of ability in speed of thought required for your role.

 Who completes it?

-The most basic Occupational Test available within the McQuaig Psychometric System containing 36 Questions with a 20 minute time limit.
-This version is appropriate for ancillary and shop floor staff where basic understanding of language, numeracy and simple technical drawing is required.
+This is the most basic Agility Test available within the McQuaig Psychometric System.
+It contains 36 Questions with a 20 minute time limit.
+It’s appropriate for ancillary and shop floor staff where basic understanding of language, numeracy and simple technical drawing is required.